genomicsclass/leanpub/manuscript/modeling.md

 observed <- biosds
 ```

-The fitted models does appear to provide a reasonable approximation as demonstrated by the qq-plot and histogram:
+The fitted models do appear to provide a reasonable approximation, as demonstrated by the qq-plot and histogram:

 ```r